Cidaas/terraform-provider-cidaas/README.md

 # cidaas_app (Resource)

-The App resource allows creation and management of clients in Cidaas system.
+The App resource allows creation and management of clients in cidaas system.
 When creating a client with a custom `client_id` and `client_secret` you can include the configuration in the resource.
-If not provided, Cidaas will generate a set for you. `client_secret` is sensitive data.
+If not provided, cidaas will generate a set for you. `client_secret` is sensitive data.
 Refer to the article [Terraform Sensitive Variables](https://developer.hashicorp.com/terraform/tutorials/configuration-language/sensitive-variables) to properly handle sensitive information.

  Ensure that the below scopes are assigned to the client with the specified `client_id`: